EvgeniiZaitsevCW/docs-utils/README.md

    npm run normalize_addresses <file_path>
    ```

-4. To categorize addresses in a file put all known contract addresses in the [data/contracts.txt](data/contracts.txt) file and run:
+4. To categorize addresses in a file:
+   * put all known contract addresses in the [data/contracts.txt](data/contracts.txt) file, be sure the last line is empty;
+   * then run:
    ```bash
    npm run categorize_addresses <file_path>
    ```